shopware/docs/guides/hosting/infrastructure/filesystem.md

     filesystem:
       {ADAPTER_NAME}:
         type: "amazon-s3"
-        visibility: "public" # On private adapters need this to be private
+        visibility: "private" # Default is "public", can be set only on shopware.filesystem.private
         config:
             bucket: "{your-public-bucket-name}"
             region: "{your-bucket-region}"